ch98-1/Origami-Knight/README.md

 Origami-Knight
 ==============

-2D platformer in c++.
+2D platformer in c.
 Cmake may be used.